 A letter written to the ASC should be prepared.
 It should provide accurate, unbiased facts along with alternative solutions.
-Request that the area write to the meeting, asking them to adhere to the traditions.
-If the problem is not solved in this way, the matter should be presented to the regional service committee.
-If the situation goes beyond the meeting level, controversy, disunity and chaos are sure to result.
+Request the area write to the meeting asking them to adhere to the Traditions.
+If the problem is not solved in this way, the matter should be presented to the Regional Service Committee.
+If the situation goes beyond the meeting level, controversy, disunity and choas are sure to result.

-Education is most helpful in promoting an understanding of the Twelve Traditions.
-Tradition workshops and "Learning Days" sponsored by an area or region go a long way towards developing unity and understanding of our traditions, thus preventing or cutting down on violations.
-A couple of examples of how tradition violations have been handled within one area and region are included here also.
-The first was initially handled ineptiy and the second very appropriately.
+Education is most helpful in promoting an understating of the Traditions.
+Tradition Workshops and Learning Days sponsored by an area or region go a long way towards developing unity and understanding of our Traditions, thus preventing or cutting down on violations.
+A couple of examples of how Tradition Violations have been handled within one area and region are included here also.
+The first was initially handled ineptly and the second very appropriately.

 The region is a very large one and contains a lot of members with long term clean time.
-Several years ago, a well established area in the region, which also happened to be the most active, had a step study meeting which was using literature other than NA approved literature.
-The meeting had been doing this for some time when other members began to protest.
+Several years ago a well established area in the region, which also happened to be the most active, had a step study meeting which was using literature other than N.A. approved Literature.
+The meeting had been doing this for some time when others members began to protest.
 Personalities got involved, accusations flew, lines were drawn and people were firmly planted on one side or the other.
-The meeting refused to relinquish this practice and in an area business meeting the area service committee voted to let the meeting continue this practice.
-At that point the region demanded the meeting comply with traditions and refused to recognize the area ASR at meetings of the region.
+The meeting refused to relinguish this practice and in an Area business meeting the Area Service Committee voted to let the meeting continue this practice.
+At that point the region demanded the meeting comply with Traditions and refused to recognize the area ASR at meetings of the region.
 The region also passed a motion to take the meeting out of the regional directory at the next printing.
 The area again debated the issue and decided to withdraw from the region and began to make plans to print their own directories.
-The regional and area committees were so engrossed in the controversy that little thought seemed to be centered on the still-suffering addict.
+The region and area committees were so engrosed in the controversy that little thought seemed to be centered on the still suffering addict.

-It was decided by the region to take the matter to the board of trustees.
-The board of trustees made the determination that only NA approved literature could be read in meetings.
-However, if members of that meeting on a "word of mouth" basis wanted to meet informally before the meeting to read whatever they wanted to, that would certainly not constitute a violation of the traditions.
-Some members began to meet a half hour before the meeting to read other literature, and at the official meeting only NA approved literature was read.
+It was decided by the region to take the matter to the Board of Trustees.
+The Board of Trustees made the determination that only N.A. approved literature could be read in meetings.
+However, if members of that meeting on a "word of mouth basis" wanted to meet informally before the meeting to read whatever they wanted to, that would certainly not constitute a violation of the Traditions.
+Some members began to meet a half hour before the meeting to read other literature, and at the official meeting only N.A. approved literature was read.
 After a time the practice of reading the other material before meetings ceased voluntarily.